-Diabetes is a well-recognized risk factor, with approximately 50% of diabetic men experiencing ED.
+Diabetes is a well-recognized risk factor, with up to 50% of men with diabetes experiencing ED.
 The etiology of ED in diabetic men probably involves both vascular and neurogenic mechanisms.
 Evidence indicates that establishing good glycemic control can minimize this risk.

 Cigarette smoking has been shown to be an independent risk factor.
-In studies evaluating more than 6000 men, the risk of developing ED increased by a factor of 1.5
+Studies have shown that the risk of developing ED increased by a factor of 2 in men who smoke.

 Mental health disorders, particularly depression, are likely to affect sexual performance.
-The MMAS data indicate an odds ratio of 1.82.
 Other associated factors, both cognitive and behavioral, may contribute.
 Also, ED alone can induce depression.
 The new oral agents have been shown to be effective for men who develop depression following prostatectomy.